joerx/loklak_vagrant/README.md

 ## Memory

 Since Loklak server has pretty high memory requirements, this box is configured to use 3GB of RAM.
-Make sure your host system has enough memory left!
+Make sure your host system has enough memory (any host with less than 6GB isn't likely to work)

 # Usage